furkanilhan/ecommerce-restapi/README.md

 1. Ensure that the PostgreSQL database is running.
 (You can use the command `docker-compose up --build -d postgresql`.)

-2. **Open a terminal in the project directory and run the following commands:**
+2. **Open a terminal in the project directory and run the following command:**

    ```sh
    mvn clean install